 I truly hope you love these Vegan Baked Truffle Fries!
 They are a favorite in our house and go perfectly as a side for any meal.
 Enjoy!

 Loved this recipe?
 Then don't forget to leave a 5-star 🌟rating in the recipe card below and a review.
 I always appreciate your feedback!
 Stay in touch with me on Instagram, Facebook, Tiktok, and Pinterest, or sign up for our newsletter so you never miss another recipe!

 - Preheat the oven to 425F and line a baking tray with parchment paper.

 - Slice the russet potatoes into ¼ inch wide sticks and then rinse in a large bowl of water to remove any extra starch.
 Transfer the rinsed potatoes to a clean towel and dry completely.
 This step is really important or your fries will not come out as crispy!

 - Next, transfer the potatoes to a large bowl and coat with the truffle oil, truffle salt, garlic powder, and pepper.

 - Mix together until the potatoes are evenly coated.
 Then, place the potatoes onto the parchment lined baking sheet and spread out so the potatoes are in a single layer.

 - Add the tray to the oven and bake for 15-20 minutes until the potatoes are beginning to brown on the bottom.
 Remove the tray from the oven and use a spatula to flip the potatoes over.
 Make sure the potatoes are still in a single layer and add back to the oven to cook for another 10-15 minutes until crispy.

 - Remove potatoes from the oven and garnish with parsley or any additional desired toppings.
 Serve alongside vegan mayo or your favorite dipping sauce and enjoy!

-- Fries are best enjoyed right after baking.
+- Baked fries are best enjoyed right after baking.
 They can be stored in a closed container in the fridge for 2-3 days, but they will lose their crispy texture.